mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### FLIGHT PACK

 Using an array of efficient rockets and turbines, the flight pack allows battle dress to take to the air.
 Using a flight pack requires the Flyer (wing) skill and allows the battle dress to travel at up to High speed with an Agility equal to the operator’s (battle dress-enhanced) DEX DM.
-It has a maximum range of 200 kilometres or one hour endurance at 200 kilometres per hour.
-At maximum velocity of 300 kilometres per hour, the range drops to 135 kilometres.
+It has a maximum range of 200 kilometers or one hour endurance at 200 kilometers per hour.
+At maximum velocity of 300 kilometers per hour, the range drops to 135 kilometers.

 Modification TL Effect Slots Cost
 | Flight Pack|  10|  Powered flight at High speed,200km range| 6|  Cr50000|